VeriBlock/pop-bch/IntegrationMarkDown.md

 }
 ...
 ```
 Has been added removing popData after successful submitting to the blockchain.
-Has been modified ConnectTip(), DisconnectTip() and UpdateMempoolForReorg() methods in the validation.cpp and txmempool.cpp.
+Modify ConnectTip(), DisconnectTip() and UpdateMempoolForReorg() methods in the validation.cpp and txmempool.cpp.\
-validation.cpp
+[<font style="color: red">validation.cpp</font>]
 ```diff
 ...
 ConnectTip() {